TJeffrey237/CS386Project/reports/report12.md

 - Github Summary:

 Jackson
-- .
+- Centerd the sliding puzzle on the screen.
+- Fixed bug that broke the masking of the drawing/cleaning puzzle when alpha of dirty texture was not 1.
-- Github Summary:
+- Github Summary: 2

 Richelle
 - Not had a lot of time to work on stuff this week but am still working on the movement puzzle.